EUDAT-GEF/GEF/README.md

 | ssh | TCP | 127.0.0.1 | 59045 |  | 22 |

-Easy Deployment
+Packaging For Deployment
 -------------
-For the easy deployment you will only need `go` and `docker` to be installed on your machine.
+For the packaging procedure you will only need `go` and `docker` to be installed on your machine.
 Having executed the first 4 steps from the `Installation` section, you can build a linux binary by running `make pack` command.
 The command will create an archive which you can unpack on a server.
 After that do `cd build/bin` and run `./gefserver`.
 The GEF server should be running now.